OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-24.md

 ## 1 Chronicles 24:8

-> the third to Harim,
+> the third was given to Harim,
-> the fourth to Seorim,
+> the fourth was given to Seorim,

 ---

 ## 1 Chronicles 24:9

-> the fifth to Malchijah,
+> the fifth was given to Malchijah,
-> the sixth to Mijamin,
+> the sixth was given to Mijamin,

 ---

 ## 1 Chronicles 24:10

-> the seventh to Hakkoz,
+> the seventh was given to Hakkoz,
-> the eighth to Abijah,
+> the eighth was given to Abijah,

 ---

 ## 1 Chronicles 24:11

-> the ninth to Jeshua,
+> the ninth was given to Jeshua,
-> the tenth to Shecaniah,
+> the tenth was given to Shecaniah,

 ---

 ## 1 Chronicles 24:12

-> the eleventh to Eliashib,
+> the eleventh was given to Eliashib,
-> the twelfth to Jakim,
+> the twelfth was given to Jakim,

 ---

 ## 1 Chronicles 24:13

-> the thirteenth to Huppah,
+> the thirteenth was given to Huppah,
-> the fourteenth to Jeshebeab,
+> the fourteenth was given to Jeshebeab,

 ---

 ## 1 Chronicles 24:14

-> the fifteenth to Bilgah,
+> the fifteenth was given to Bilgah,
-> the sixteenth to Immer,
+> the sixteenth was given to Immer,

 ---

 ## 1 Chronicles 24:15

-> the seventeenth to Hezir,
+> the seventeenth was given to Hezir,
-> the eighteenth to Happizzez,
+> the eighteenth was given to Happizzez,

 ---

 ## 1 Chronicles 24:16

-> the nineteenth to Pethahiah,
+> the nineteenth was given to Pethahiah,
-> the twentieth to Jehezkel,
+> the twentieth was given to Jehezkel,

 ---

 ## 1 Chronicles 24:17

-> the twenty-first to Jachin,
+> the twenty-first was given to Jachin,
-> the twenty-second to Gamul,
+> the twenty-second was given to Gamul,

 ---

 ## 1 Chronicles 24:18

-> the twenty-third to Delaiah,
+> the twenty-third was given to Delaiah,
-> the twenty-fourth to Maaziah.
+> the twenty-fourth was given to Maaziah.

 ---